 The Bell Hotel, Long Melford

+The Bell may be one of the country’s most haunted hotels, said to be haunted by a number of ghosts.
 Built in 1450, this charming former coaching inn has an original carving of a ‘woodwose’, reputed to ward off evil, has not stopped the supernatural occurrences recorded here since 1648 after a murder left its indelible mark on the building.
 A political argument turned nasty and a certain Richard Evered was murdered.
 While people sought help, his body mysteriously disappeared.
-He is believed to indulge in poltergeist activity and to haunt Room 4 but with the coaching inn built on a Saxon settlement – maybe its something older?
+He is believed to indulge in poltergeist activity and to haunt Room 4 but with the coaching inn built on a Saxon settlement – maybe it’s something older?

 Hintlesham Hall, Ipswich